Edb83/penny-for-your-thoughts/README.md

 ## Credits

+Carlos (Code Institute student)
 Jonathan Munz (Code Institute mentor)
+Richard Wells (Code Institute lead)

 ## Content

 The text in the About page and photos used throughout this site were obtained from the client, Penny Holland.
-All other text was agreed with the client.
+All other text was written by me and agreed with the client.

 ## Acknowledgements